Trump speech to project optimism at time of bitter division

 Trump promised voters in 2016 that he would offer a health plan that was better and cheaper than President Barack Obama’s Affordable Care Act, which his administration has tried to gut.
 Trump has yet to offer any detailed alternative.

 While the White House said the president will have message of unity, he will also spend time on issues that have created great division and resonated with his political base.
 He will again highlight his signature issue — immigration — trumpeting the miles of border wall that have been constructed.
-He will once again excoriat e “ sanctuary cities” as dangerous criminal haven s.
+He will once again excoriate “sanctuary cities” as dangerous criminal havens.

 He will again dedicate a section to “American values,” discussing efforts to protect “religious liberties” and limit access to abortions as he continues to court the evangelical and conservative Christian voters who form a crucial part of his base.